Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 1. Creates an IAM role for Alexa (with permissions for SNS)
 2. Creates an SNS topic to communicate over
+3. Creates an S3 persistent store for persisting room to alexa device mapping
-3. Creates a Lambda function
+4. Creates a Lambda function

 ### build-lambda-bundle.sh